BunnyNabbit/voxel-telephone/astro-website/src/help/en/building/cmd-license.md

 ---
 title: "/license"
 contributors: ["BunnyNabbit \"Aon\""]
-summary: "The `/license` command adds a license to a build."
+summary: "Adds a license to a build and publishes it as a model."
 ---

 # /license